 DeGroote School of Business

-Operations Management
+Management Science

-About Operations Management
+About Management Science

-The DeGroote PhD in Operations Management provides you with opportunities to study the development and application of quantitative modelling, and create systematic approaches to solve management problems.
+The DeGroote PhD in Management Science provides you with opportunities to study the development and application of quantitative modelling, and create systematic approaches to solve management problems.
 These techniques are used in operations management, logistics, and supply chain management applications.

 This specialization emphasizes research and is designed to prepare highly motivated and capable individuals to make significant advances in management science knowledge.